RESEARCH

 The Diffusion of Ideas

 New ideas can bring about social, institutional and technological change, if they diffuse successfully.
 How do increased connections affect the generation and diffusion of ideas?
 Intuitively, a denser network should increase the number of novel ideas generated and augment their diffusion.
 I show that in the context of knowledge production in Germany in the 19th century, the railroad network increases the generation of ideas, but decreases their diffusion.
 This is a by-product of specialization: with the railroad, groups of scholars can focus on narrower topics, they learn more from similar groups, but become disconnected from dissimilar ones.
 Specialization also affects state institutions: public officials and legislators are trained with a narrower but deeper focus of expertise.
 The bureaucracy thus becomes more specialized, and legislation is more exhaustive.
 The patterns generated by spatial connections are those that define modernity and the knowledge economy: specialization, the co-location of experts, the explosion of innovation.
 The findings rely on the universe of bibliographic records and novel railway statistics, among other original data, as well as cutting-edge machine learning and topology to measure ideas.
+Winner of the Unicredit Foundation Junior Researcher Best Paper Award at IBEO, of the John Sprague Award, and of the Senator Charles Sumner Prize.

 The Politics of Region-Biased Technological Change